 - Preferential Payments of Antecedent Debts.
 A trustee may also recover payments made to creditors on “antecedent debts” (i.e., past due debts) that meet a statutory definition of a “preferential transfer.”
 The trustee does not have to prove that the payments were made with the fraudulent intent to prefer certain creditors who were paid, and evade other creditors who were not paid.
 The trustee will review transactions in which the company paid past due debts that meet the elements of a preferential transfer within one year immediately preceding the filing date for any transfers (usually payments of cash) to “insiders” (which includes directors, officers and equity holders), and within 90 days of the bankruptcy filing date for all other persons or entities who received any payments from the company for an old debt.
 Those creditors may have to defend a lawsuit brought by the trustee to avoid and recover preferential transfers received from the company.

-Joe Bellinger served on the panel of Chapter 7 bankruptcy trustees for the District of Maryland (Baltimore Division) from 1996 – 2017.
-If you have questions about the risks of Chapter 7 bankruptcy for business entities or any other bankruptcy matters, please contact Joe Bellinger at email@example.com or 410.209.6415.
+If you have questions about the risks of Chapter 7 bankruptcy for business entities or any other bankruptcy matters, please Contact us

 ABOUT OFFIT KURMAN